 Aya was born so prematurely that she needed to be hooked up to IV’s and a central line to continue to receive the nutrients she needed to grow.
 She also required a ventilator to help her breathe.
 But over time, the oxygen and ventilator that Aya was on to save her life also caused her to have bronchopulmonary dysplasia (BPD), a disorder that causes irritation and inflammation in the lungs, preventing their normal development.
 It is one of the most common causes of death in premature babies.

 In Canada, 1,000 babies are diagnosed with BPD every year.
 Many develop other chronic lung diseases, such as asthma, and require prolonged oxygen and ventilation.
-Currently, there is no treatment for the disease, but one of our experts, Dr. Bernard Thébaud, is ,a Canada-first clinical trial to test the feasibility and safety of umbilical cord stem cell treatment in premature babies with BPD.
+Currently, there is no treatment for the disease, but one of our experts, Dr. Bernard Thébaud, is leading a Canada-first clinical trial to test the feasibility and safety of umbilical cord stem cell treatment in premature babies with BPD.

 Thanks to the care Aya received, she was able to go home without oxygen or therapies for her lungs.